ultravioletrs/cocos-docs/docs/agent.md

 ## gRPC connection between agent & manager

-Agent is has a gRPC server which different clients such as CLI and manager can use to access different operations within the agent.
+Agent is has a gRPC server which different clients such as CLI can use to access different operations within the agent.

 ## vsock connection between agent & manager